Just Eat the Crust: The Home Loan Ride-Along

 Today, I let it think.
 Today, I let it wander.
 Today, I let it dream again.

 So…Eat that crust.
 Say yes to yourself.
-And stop waiting for someone else to tell you it’s okay.
+And stop waiting for someone else to tell you to do hard things.
+Tell yourself you can!

 Comments